vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 - `vaadin-ordered-layout`: add support for flexLayout feature and `Scroller` for scrolling overflowing content
 - `vaadin-time-picker`: New max and min time API

+Previous features in Vaadin 14 can be found from [14.1 release note](https://github.com/vaadin/platform/releases/tag/14.1.0)

 {{changesSincePrevious}}